SFS / MSFS Proficiency Exams

 The content (see below) is the basis for the conversations, and as such, it is an integral component of the exam.
 A student who is not able to discuss topics because of a lack of general knowledge will, in all probability, not pass the exam.

 BSFS and MSB candidates will be evaluated on a Pass/Fail basis.
-The Department of French and Francophone Studies will distribute certificates to students who pass the exam with a more detailed assessment of their performance (Good, Very Good, Excellent).
+The Department of French and Francophone Studies will notify a student’s dean with specific feedback in the case of a failed exam.
 MSFS, MAGES, and MAGHD candidates will be rated as Excellent, Very Good, Good, Fair, and Poor.
 They must receive a rating of “Good” to pass the exam.

 Who is eligible to take the BSFS Proficiency Exam?